Sabrinas Organizing

 I then added weed cover around the outside and used staples to hold it in place with a mallet.
 Then I added the rocks over top.

-Here is what it looked like from one of the sides when it was finished.
+Here is what it looked like from one side when it was finished.

 Add the fence.